Elastic1/piccoma-downloader/README.md

 #### `--webtoon`
 `chapter` or `volume` for webtoon (default: chapter)
 #### `--timeout`
 Maximum navigation time in milliseconds.
-If `0`, the timeout becomes infinite. (default: 30000ms)
+If `0` no timeout. (default: 60000ms)
 #### `--use-free`
 try to use one free ticket
 #### `--format`